 First of all, the clear reference election makes here is to the fact that the older would serve the younger.
 This would be to God’s purpose.
 It has nothing to do with their salvation, but with the history which would unfold, as Rebekah was told ‘there are two nations in your womb.’
 Thus God is also talking about the nations, not the individuals per se.
 During the boys’ lifetime we have no record of Esau serving Jacob.
 However we have record of that happening to the peoples who descended from them.
 The phrase “Jacob have I loved, but Esau I hated.”
 Is a quote from Malachi.
 There it is clear that the two nations are being talked about, not two individuals.
 This is clear in Malachi 1:

 God’s judgment over Edom and some others is delineated rather graphically in Isaiah 34.

 We read in Obadiah why – here is a bit from that one chapter book, all of which is to the Edomites:

 This is the Esau God hated, and the reason He hated it.
 It was not the person, but the nation.
-And the predestination as prophesied by God to Rebekah was that the younger would serve the older, not that either of them would be saved and the other not.
+And the predestination as prophesied by God to Rebekah was that the older would serve the younger, not that either of them would be saved and the other not.
 We do not know about Esau’s eternal destiny.